-To optimize channel dimension, we conduct a study on channel configurations, as detailed in Table~\ref{tab:channel_ablation}.
-We scale channel configurations from [4, 8, 16, 32] to [32, 64, 128, 256], yielding consistent improvements in mIoU.
-However, this comes at an increasing computational cost.
-The [8, 16, 32, 64] configuration achieves the optimal balance of performance across all metrics, and we adopt it as our channel configuration.
+To determine the optimal channel dimensions, we evaluated various configurations, as detailed in Table~\ref{tab:channel_ablation}.
+Scaling the channel capacities from [4, 8, 16, 32] up to [32, 64, 128, 256] yielded consistent improvements in mean Intersection over Union (mIoU).
+However, these performance gains were accompanied by a substantial increase in computational overhead.
+We found that the [8, 16, 32, 64] configuration achieved the most favorable balance between segmentation accuracy and computational efficiency; therefore, we adopted it for our final architecture.